notional-labs/anone/x/launchpad/README.md

 2. v2: add participation

 # a project structure
 1. project_owner: the owner address of project.
-The address that creates project.
+The address that owns the project.
 1. project_title: the title of release project
 1. project_id: unique id of project
 1. project_address: to store tokens